-- Hold down fabric opposite hand.
-Pull snap apart.
+- Hold down the fabric opposite hand.
+Pull the snap apart.
 Repeat until complete.

 - “Open.
 Close.”

-- Focus on left snap with dominant 2 fingers and thumb still holding the top overlapping piece of the snap, secure with dominant forefinger: “Snap.”
+- Focus on the left snap with the dominant two fingers and thumb still holding the top, overlapping piece of the snap, secure with the dominant forefinger: “Snap.”

 - Complete snapping.
 Invite the child to do the exercise.

 “The preference is for education in movement – the practical activities are simply an external incentive to the education process – they provide the motive for the child to organize his movements.” ~ Dr. Maria Montessori, The Discovery of the Child